VTT Technical Research Centre of Finland Ltd, Espoo, Finland

 VTT Technical Research Centre of Finland Ltd is a state owned and controlled non-profit limited liability company established by law and operating under the ownership steering of the Finnish Ministry of Employment and the Economy.
 VTT provides expert services for both private and public sectors and is ranked among the leading European RTOs.
 The VTT’s Microelectronics research unit participating the MISEL project is specialized in contract research, process development, ASIC design and small scale manufacturing services for European and global industries in nano-, micro-, and printed electronics.

-VTT’s main tasks are linked to development of the higher-level information processing (cortex type) computing core, development and post-CMOS integration of the FeRAM for compact implementation of the different processors, and preparation of the CMOS imager matrix for QD photodetector integration.
+VTT’s main tasks are linked to development of the higher-level information processing (cortical type) computing core, development and post-CMOS integration of the FeRAM for compact implementation of the different processors, and preparation of the CMOS imager matrix for QD photodetector integration.
 VTT is coordinating the MISEL project.

 AMO GmbH, Aachen, Germany